SPAAM-community/AMDirT/docs/source/how_to/viewer.md

-# filter
+# viewer

 ## What

-The purpose of the `filter` command is to provide a easy-to-use graphical-user interface to allow users to:
+The purpose of the `viewer` command is to provide a easy-to-use graphical-user interface to allow users to:

 - **explore** the different AncientMetagenomeDir tables via drop down menus
 - **filter** a given table based on different criteria using a standard tabular interface